Tunneling effect induced by a curved magnetic edge: Uniform magnetic fields

 \subsection{Symmetric domains and tunneling}

 We continue to work under the conditions in \eqref{eq:Sigma} but we assume furthermore that the domain $\Omega$ is symmetric with respect to an axis and the curvature of its boundary $\Gamma$ has exactly two non-degenerate maxima.
-More precisely, the hypotheses are (see Fig~\ref{fig2}): \begin{assumption} ~ \begin{enumerate}[\rmfamily i)] \item $\Omega$ is symmetric with respect to the $y$-axis. \item The curvature $k$ on $\Sigma$ attains its maximum at exactly two symmetric points $a_1=(a_{1,1},a_{1,2})$ and $a_2=(a_{2,1},a_{2,2})$ with $a_{1,1}>0$ and $a_{2,1}<0$. \item Denoting by $s_r$ and $s_\ell$ the arc-length coordinates of $a_1$ and $a_2$ respectively, we have $k''(s_r)=k''(s_\ell)<0$. \end{enumerate} \end{assumption}

-This situation induces a tunneling effect where the energy difference between the ground and first excited states is exponentially small.
+More precisely, the hypotheses are (see Fig~\ref{fig2}): \begin{assumption} ~ \begin{enumerate}[\rmfamily i)] \item $\Omega$ is symmetric with respect to the $y$-axis. \item The curvature $k$ on $\Sigma$ attains its maximum at exactly two symmetric points $a_1=(a_{1,1},a_{1,2})$ and $a_2=(a_{2,1},a_{2,2})$ with $a_{1,1}<0$ and $ a_{2,1}>0$. \item Denoting by $s_r$ and $s_\ell$ the arc-length coordinates of $a_1$ and $a_2$ respectively, we have $k''(s_r)=k''(s_\ell)<0$. \end{enumerate} \end{assumption} This situation induces a tunneling effect where the energy difference between the ground and first excited states is exponentially small.
 The magnitude of this splitting has been rigorously computed recently in \cite{BHR21}.

 Let us introduce the following effective quantities:

 and

 In the above formulae, $0$ and $L$ are the arc-length coordinates of the points of intersection between the $y$-axis and the curve $\Sigma$, with the convention that $0$ represents the point on the upper part of $\Sigma$ (see Fig.~\ref{fig2}). \begin{theorem}[Bonnaillie-No\"{e}l--H\'erau--Raymond \cite{BHR21}] ~ Suppose that \eqref{eq:Sigma}, \eqref{eq:B=1} and Assumption~\ref{ass:symN} hold.
 Then the first and second eigenvalues of $\mathcal P_h$ satisfy, as $h\to0_+$,